opalmedapps/opal-app/README.md

   - You don't have the required permissions to perform the installation.
 Make sure you are logged in as an administrator on your computer, and try re-installing the packages.
 If you have a Mac, precede your npm commands with `sudo` to run the command with administrator permissions.
   - You have an extra firewall or security plugin installed, which is preventing the packages from installing.
 For example, the browser extension Ghostery is known to interfere with installation.
 Try disabling firewalls and security plugins and re-installing the packages.
   - Your computer security is too strong.
 For example, newer Mac devices running MacOS High Sierra or newer have been known to prevent some packages from installing.
 For newer Macs, follow the instructions on [this website](https://www.imore.com/how-turn-system-integrity-protection-macos) to turn off System Integrity Protection.
 Then, try re-installing the packages using the instructions above.
 Don't forget to re-enable System Integrity Protection once you're done.
   - You have a too recent (or old) version of node installed.
-Try installing version ~12.0.0 of node, and re-install the packages.
+Try installing the version recommended above, and re-install the packages.
 * If you got an error from `npm install` like `UNABLE_TO_GET_ISSUER_CERT_LOCALLY` or you are behind a firewall, you can try the following commands:
   - Run `npm config set strict-ssl false` and `set NODE_TLS_REJECT_UNAUTHORIZED=0` on the terminal.
 If this solution worked, you have to run these two commands again for the listener's installation.
 You also need to run `set NODE_TLS_REJECT_UNAUTHORIZED=0` everytime you restart the terminal.